jonasmalacofilho/notes/linux userland/fish.md

 Command substitution works in a similar way to list expansion.

-Without quotes (in which case both `(basename $i .jpg)` and `$(basename $i .jpg)` are supported), the output from the inner command is split up by lines, and each line because an argument to the outer command.
+Without quotes (in which case both `(basename $i .jpg)` and `$(basename $i .jpg)` are supported), the output from the inner command is split up by lines, and each line becomes an argument to the outer command.

-With quotes (where only `$(basename $-i .jpg)` is supported), the output from the inner command is _not_ split up by lines.
+With quotes (where only `"$(basename $-i .jpg)"` is supported), the output from the inner command is _not_ split up by lines.
 However, trailing empty lines are still removed.